yousefelassal/quote-cron/README.md

 > If you want a thing done well, do it yourself.

 > No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto.

+> You can't shake hands with a clenched fist.